FAQs

 Every seed we include is fully permitted under New Zealand’s strict biosecurity rules – no exceptions.
 While we’d love to include some truly mind-blowing oddities that aren’t allowed here (we're looking at you Shapeshifter Vine, Resurrection Plant, and Hooker’s Lips – yes, seriously, look them up), we stick to seeds that are approved for import and safe to grow locally.
 Biosecurity matters, and we respect it.

 As for rarity, many of our seeds are genuinely hard to find.
 Others are just hard to forget.
 We source them from a mix of specialist New Zealand growers and trusted international suppliers in Australia, India, Germany, the USA, and the UK all with the appropriate documentation, inspections, or phytosanitary certification where required.
-We choose for character, not collector status – each variety brings something offbeat, surprising, or fun to the mix.
+We choose for character, not collector status – each variety brings something offbeat, surprising or fun to the mix.

 Can I return a seed packet or get a refund if I already have that plant or if it doesn’t germinate?